AdrianPorumb/JC2MP-Properties/README.md

 # JC2MP-Properties
-Script that add purchasable homes and comercial properties to the multiplayer.Also adds purchasable military bases.
+Script that adds purchasable homes and commercial properties to the multiplayer.Also adds purchasable military bases.
 Import properties.csv/sql to your  database first.